passandscore/passandscore/README.md

 At **LiveArt** I led smart contract architecture for 770K+ users and created the ART token.
 At **Primev** I built **Fast Protocol** from the ground up.
 But the work I'm most proud of is the developers I've mentored for 5+ years and **DefiKids**, a project I built so my friends' children could learn about crypto.

-> “If everyone is moving forward together, then success takes care of itself.”  — Henry Ford
+> If everyone is moving forward together, then success takes care of itself.  — Henry Ford

 If any of that resonated, I'd love to grab a coffee and hear what you're working on.
 Virtual or in person, I'm always up for a good conversation.